 Red Deer Labour Force

 Red Deer’s economy is comprised of a combination of many industries that provide over 62,224 jobs.1 Red Deer has a very skilled and educated work force, with over 4,000 businesses providing employment in Red Deer.

-Red Deer has a young and educated population with an average age of 39.5.2 Over 59 per cent of the population indicates having attended training past high school such as post-secondary college certificates, diplomas or trades certifications.
+Red Deer has a young and educated population with an average age of 39.4.
+Over 52 per cent of the population indicates having attended training past high school such as post-secondary college certificates, diplomas or trades certifications.2

-Red Deer College is one reason for our highly skilled and educated workforce.
-RDC has over 100 program options, with 7,500 full and part-time students, with 2,300 of those enrolled in University programs.
-The College is home to the Centre for Innovation in Manufacturing, which currently houses 4.2 million dollars in cutting edge, industry-leading, prototype and advanced manufacturing equipment.
+Red Deer Polytechnic is one reason for our highly skilled and educated workforce.
+RDP has over 80 program options, with 6,300 full and part-time students.
+The RDP is home to the Centre for Innovation in Manufacturing, which currently houses 4.2 million dollars in cutting edge, industry-leading, prototype and advanced manufacturing equipment.
 RDP also includes the Donald School of Business, and the Alternative Energy Lab.
 They work directly with local businesses to develop customized trade apprenticeships and training programs to keep up with the changing needs of industry.

 The top three fields of study in Red Deer are Architecture/Engineering and related trades, Health and related fields, and Business, management.1

 Occupations and Projected Job Growth

 The largest occupations held by residents are Sales and services; Trades, transport and equipment operators and related; Business, finance and administration; Education, Law and social, Community and Government; and Management.2

 The largest projected job growth (by occupation) between 2018-2023 are Registered nurses and registered psychiatric nurses (projected growth of 14 per cent); Nurse aides, orderlies and patient service associates (projected growth of 13 per cent); Food counter attendants, kitchen helpers and related support occupations (projected growth of 10 per cent); Managers in Agriculture (projected growth of 24 per cent); and Elementary school and kindergarten teachers (projected growth of 1 per cent).1

 For additional resources and industry specific data, visit our Investment Opportunity Engine.